cs414-byte-mechanics/cs414-f19-001-ByteMechanics/ClientServerCommFormats.md

 * `communicationType` is a string and will specify what the type of the JSON object is and so what information it should contain.
 * `communicationVersion` is an int and will specify the version of this document that the object's structure is based on.
 * `matchID` is a string and is the identifier of the match that has ended.
-* `endCondition` can be one of two string values. `won` indicates that a player has won the match by making a final move which won the game. `quit` indicates that the game has ended because one of the players has quit and left the match.
+* `endCondition` can be one of two string values. `won` indicates that a player has won the match by making a final move which won the Game. `quit` indicates that the Game has ended because one of the players has quit and left the match.
-* `winnerName` is a string and is the name of player who has won the match either be making the winning move or remaining in the game after the other player has quit.
+* `winnerName` is a string and is the name of player who has won the match either be making the winning move or remaining in the Game after the other player has quit.
 * `loserName` is a string and is the name of the player who has lost the match either by the other player making the winning move or by quitting the match.
 * `matchEndTime` is a string and contains the time that the match was ended.